Kramers' escape problem for white noise driven switching in ferroelectrics

-In this paper, we present an analysis of Kramers' escape problem in a ferroelectric capacitor.
-We hope to convey its relevance to the devices community through theory and simulations for the two applications mentioned above.
-This would involve an initial introduction to the problem and the underlying mathematics, followed by comparison of numerical results with analytical results.
+In this paper, we present an analysis of SR in a ferroelectric capacitor.
+We hope to convey its relevance to the devices community through theory and numerical simulations.
+This would involve an initial introduction to Kramers' escape problem and the underlying mathematics, followed by simulation results for both single and multidomain ferroelectrics.